adelsmee/adelsmee.github.io/_posts/2015-09-30-team-job-hunt.md

 #### The Outcome

-Of the team of eight all were offered roles at at least one of the two companies.
+Of the team of eight all were offered roles at Zendesk and most also received offers from Envato.
 Four engineers chose Zendesk as being the best fit for them.
 Three engineers chose Envato as being the best fit for them.
 One engineer decided to decline the offer and stay on at the original company for a couple more months to get a redundancy package.
 I'd have loved to keep working with all of the guys and I'd have loved it even more if everyone had walked away happy, but from my persepective it was a success, albeit a qualified success.

 #### What Worked